 Students are evaluated throughout their practicum and internship experience by the Instructor of Record and Site Supervisor.
 Students will have a final practicum evaluation with the Site Supervisor and Instructor of Record to review the student's progress during their practicum experience at the completion of their hours.
-Students will have a midterm internship evaluation with the Site Supervisor and Instructor of Record to review the student's progress during their internship experience at the end of the first semester.
+Students will have a midterm internship evaluation with the Site Supervisor and Instructor of Record to review the student's progress during their internship experience at the completion of their hours.
+Students will have a midterm student's progress during their internship experience at the end of the first semester.
 Students will have a final internship evaluation with the Site Supervisor and Instructor of